RECORD: Darwin, C. R. 12.1835. 'Coral Islands' essay. CUL-DAR41.1-12. Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)

 [11a]

-(a) It rests on a belief that the species of Coral, most efficient in building a reef, flourish best when immersed in the surf of the outer breakers, & that their growth is checked by sediment & fresh water brought down from the central land.—
+(a) It rests on a belief that the species of coral, most efficient in building a reef, flourish best when immersed in the the surf of the outer breakers on the & that [illeg] their growth is checked by sediment & [illeg] fresh water brought down from the central land.—

 1835 Coral Isd 12

-smooth ledges of living Coral, & that its general inclination is great:— It is only on rare occasions, when there happens to be very little surf & a low tide that the living parts can be seen.
-Not unfrequently after gales of wind, the ledges (probably overhanging) are torn up & in enormous masses thrown far up on the reef: By this means also the Natives know the exterior margin is thus constituted.
-The central part of the breakwater is entirely dead; on its surface the chief production is an encrusting inarticulate Corallina.
-The sea, breaking violently on the outer margin, continuously pumps over in sheets the water of its waves.— hence the surface is worn smooth & gently declines towards the lagoon.— I was assured that on the rare occasions, alluded to, the central part is exposed, uncovered to the rays of the sun, & that this invariably kills (a) the animal, & leaves the Lithophyte dead rock.
+smooth ledges of living coral, & that its general inclination is great:— It is only on rare occassions, when there happens to be very little surf & a low tide that the living parts can be seen.
+Not unfrequently after gales of wind, the ledges (probably overhanging) are torn up & in enormous masses thrown far up on the reef: by this means also the natives know the exterior margin is thus constituted. of The central part of the breakwater is entirely dead; on its surface I only saw the chief production is an encrusting inarticulate Corallina.
+I was assured The sea, breaking violently on the outer margin, continually ously pumps over in shells sheets the water of its waves.— hence the surface is worn smooth & gently declines towards the lagoon.— However I was assured that on the rare occassions, alluded to, the central part is exposed, uncovered to the rays of the sun, & that this invariably kills (a) the animal, & leaves the lithophyte a of dead rock.

 [12a]

-(a) There must however be some process by which the mound is repaired: if once worn away so deeply as always to be covered by the water, the case becomes at once similar to the outer parts; perhaps the Corallinas & other small Marine productions may protect the surface.—
+(a) There must however be some process by which the th mound is repaired; if once worn away so deeply as always to be covered by the water, this process would immediately take place; the case becomes at once similar to the outer parts, perhaps the Corallinas & other small marine productions may protect the surface.—

 1835 Coral Isd 13

-The whole reef may be described, as consisting of two parts: the outer margin of the Breakwater, the solid part of which is higher than all the rest, & a tract of very shallow water which varys in width from 100 yards to a mile.
-In this low part there are little narrow twisting channels & holes of deep water, & on the other hand many points. where the Coral reaches to the surface.
-It is in this still water where an observer as has often been described, may watch the fish gliding amongst groves of variously coloured Corals.
-This part of the reef seldom or never is directly joined to the shores: but there is left channels & harbors where a ship can anchor in a fine Sandy bottom.— I imagine it is the fresh water & sediment brought down. which helps to prevent these spaces being filled up & likewise perhaps the cause that these reefs are seldomer (a) converted into stripes of dry land. than in the Lagoon Is.ds— In the shallow parts the most abundant kind of Lithophytes, are stony & branching. generas (as ).
+The whole reef may be described, as consisting of two parts: the outer margin of the breakwater, the the solid part of which is higher than all the rest, & a tract of very shallow water which varys in width from 100 yards to a mile.
+In this low part there are little narrow twisting channels & holes of deep water, & on the other hand many points where the coral reaches to the surface.
+It is in this still water where an observer as has often been described, may watch the fish gliding amongst groves of variously coloured corals.
+This part of the reef seldom or never is directly joined to the shores: but there is left channels & harbors where a ship can anchor in a fine sandy bottom.— I imagine it is the fresh water & sediment brought down which helps to prevents these spaces being filled up & likewise perhaps the cause that these reefs are seldomer converted into stripes of dry land than in the Lagoon Is.ds— (a) In the shallow parts the most abundant kind of coralls lithophytes, are stony & branching of generas (as [blank]).
 Also Fungia & Caryophillia

 [13a]

-(a) When such does happen. that part close within the breakwater would from the fragments thrown over it, be soonest changed.— there also the water is pure & fit for the growth of some kinds of Coralls.—
+(a) When such does happen, that part close within the breakwater would from the soft fragments thrown over it, be soonest changed.— there also the water is pure & fit for the growth of some kinds of coralls.—

 1835 Coral Isd 14